asfadmin/hyp3-in-a-box/docs/_static/setup.rst

     at one time.
 Increasing this number will affect how much AWS charges, but allows you to process more data.

-    The Api cidr range is to limit access to the api.
+    The API CIDR range is to limit access to the API.
 The default (0.0.0.0/0) allows all traffic through.

-    Solution stack name it the elastic beanstalk.
+    Solution stack name it the Elastic Beanstalk.
 To find then newest version go here:

         - `Elastic Beanstalk Solution Stack`_.

-    Pick the latest python 3.6 solution stack name.
+    Pick the latest Python 3.6 solution stack name.

 Launching
 ~~~~~~~~~